matthiasha/zsh-uv-env/README.md

 The plugin automatically detects and activates Python virtual environments (.venv or venv directories) as you navigate through your filesystem.
 When you leave a directory with an active virtual environment, it automatically deactivates it.
+When you switch from one project with a virtual environment to another project with a different virtual environment, the plugin automatically deactivates the first and activates the second.

 The plugin searches for virtual environments in the following order of priority:
 1. `.venv` directory (uv default)